Madi Teeuws Flaunts Assets In Crop Top & Thong Panties

 Yet another photo saw Madi facing the camera as she held part of the curtain in front of her body.
 With one hip cocked to the side, she flaunted her hourglass shape and taut abs.

 The remaining images captured Madi posing with a sofa.
-In one, she laid on the sofa on her side while one of her hands was on the floor.
+In one, she laid on the furniture on her side while one of her hands was on the floor.
 With her other hand touching her head, she showed off her cleavage and curvy figure.
 The following snap saw her sitting on the floor with her elbow on the sofa, flaunting her thighs and trim midsection.

 View this post on Instagram